c5shen/ATMerger/README.md

 ```

 # I am working on ...
 1. Allowing users to specify the merging order of alignments.
-This should eliminate the issue with not all alignments having overlapped compartments (e.g., a set of alignments obtained by neighbor pairs of nodes in a spanning tree, each node representing a cluster of taxa).
+This should eliminate the issue with not all alignments having overlapping compartments (e.g., a set of alignments obtained by neighbor pairs of nodes in a spanning tree, each node representing a cluster of taxa).
 2. In the case of 1, the merger should operate in sequential order (no multi-processing).

 # Original Codes Availability